-6 The supply chain, described as 'suppliers', typically includes designers, vendors, manufacturers and constructors, employers, contractors, subcontractors, and consigners and carriers who supply safety related items.
+7 The supply chain, described as 'suppliers', typically includes designers, vendors, manufacturers and constructors, employers, contractors, subcontractors, and consigners and carriers who supply safety related items.
 The supply chain can also include other parts of the organization and parent organizations [5].

+Regulations for the Safe Transport of Radioactive Material, 2018 Edition [8], and specific recommendations are provided in IAEA Safety Standards Series No. TS-G-1.4, The Management System for the Safe Transport of Radioactive Material [9].

-- 1.11 This Safety Guide covers management systems for the activities involved in managing all types of radioactive waste from the nuclear fuel cycle and from other facilities and activities as described in IAEA Safety Standard Series No. GSG-1, Classification of Radioactive Waste [10], including the following: - (a) Activities that generate waste containing naturally occurring radionuclides; - (b) Activities in hospitals, laboratories; research and development facilities and in industry; - (c) Decontamination of facilities or parts thereof; - (d) Decommissioning of facilities or parts thereof; - (e) Remediation (e.g. of areas affected by past activities); - (f) Waste generated from incidents, including accidents, and from emergencies - (g) Legacy waste. - 1.12 This Safety Guide provides guidance on the management system for the management of radioactive waste arising from remediation and from decommissioning, but not for any other aspect of decommissioning.
+1.11 This Safety Guide covers management systems for the activities involved in managing all types of radioactive waste from the nuclear fuel cycle and from other facilities and activities as described in IAEA Safety StandardStandards Series No. GSG-1, Classification of Radioactive Waste [10], including the following:

+- (a) Activities that generate-waste containing naturally occurring radionuclides; - (b) Activities in hospitals, laboratories; and research and development facilities, and in industry; - (c) Decontamination of facilities or parts thereof; - (d) Decommissioning of facilities or parts thereof; - (e) Remediation (e.g. of areas affected by past activities); - (f) WasteActivities to manage waste generated from incidents, including accidents, and from emergencies; - (g) LegacyActivities to manage legacy waste.

+1.12 This Safety Guide provides guidance on the management system for the management of radioactive waste arising from remediation and from decommissioning, but not foron any other aspect of decommissioning.
 Recommendations on the management system for decommissioning activities other than for the management of radioactive waste arising from decommissioning are provided in IAEA Safety Standards Series Nos.
-SSG-47, Decommissioning of Nuclear Power Plants, Research Reactors and Other Nuclear Fuel Cycle Facilities [11], and SSG-49, Decommissioning of Medical, Industrial and Research Facilities [12]. - 1.13 This Safety Guide also covers management systems for related processes and activities, including: - (a) Radioactive waste minimization; - (b) Radioactive waste characterization (e.g. to determine the radiological and physico-chemical properties of the waste); - (c) Clearance; - (d) Design and manufacture of radioactive waste containers and waste packages; - (e) Siting, design and construction of radioactive waste management facilities; - (f) Safety case development and safety assessment of radioactive waste management facilities; - (g) Authorization (e.g. licensing); - (h) Commissioning of radioactive waste management facilities;
+SSG-47, Decommissioning of Nuclear Power Plants, Research Reactors and Other Nuclear Fuel Cycle Facilities [11], and SSG-49, Decommissioning of Medical, Industrial and Research Facilities [12].

+1.13 This Safety Guide also covers management systems for the following related processes and activities, including:

+- (a) Radioactive waste minimization; - (b) Radioactive waste characterization (e.g. to determine the radiological and physicochemicalphysicochemical properties of the waste); - (c) Clearance; - (d) Design and manufacture of radioactive waste containers and waste packages; - (e) Siting, design and construction of radioactive waste management facilities; - (f) Safety case development and safety assessment of radioactive waste management facilities; - (g) Authorization (e.g. licensing);

-- (i) Operation of facilities for predisposal management of radioactive waste; - (j) Operation of radioactive waste disposal facilities (e.g. the activities, which can extend over several decades, involving receipt of radioactive waste, waste emplacement in the disposal facility, backfilling and sealing, and any other operations in the period prior to closure); - (k) Closure of radioactive waste disposal facilities; - (l) The institutional control of radioactive waste disposal facilities; covering both active control (e.g. nuclear security, surveillance and monitoring) and passive control (e.g. preservation of records, and restricted land use).
+- (h) Commissioning of radioactive waste management facilities; - (i) Operation of facilities for the predisposal management of radioactive waste; - (j) Operation of radioactive waste disposal facilities (e.g. the activities, which can extend over several decades, involving receipt of radioactive waste, waste emplacement in the disposal facility, backfilling and sealing, and any other operations in the period prior to closure); - (k) Closure of radioactive waste disposal facilities; - The institutionalInstitutional control of radioactive waste disposal facilities; covering both active control (e.g. nuclear security, surveillance-and, monitoring) and passive control (e.g. preservation of records, and restricted land use).